 When You Can Enrol

-- For an apprenticeship, contact an Apprenticeship Network Provider to find an apprenticeship, https://www.australianapprenticeships.gov.au/find-my-aasn-by-region
+- For an apprenticeship, please contact an Apprenticeship Network Provider to find an apprenticeship, https://www.australianapprenticeships.gov.au/find-my-aasn-by-region

-- For non-apprentices, enrolments are also open to people who are currently working in industry in kitchen hand or cook roles.
+- For non-apprentices, enrolments in this qualification are also open to you if you are currently working in industry in kitchenhand or cook roles.

 Please fill the below fields then submit your enquiry: